 Individual Goals.
 Individual goals for the officers include the executive's leadership and managerial performance and are evaluated on a subjective basis annually.
 Individual performance for Mr. Blair is determined by the Compensation Committee.
 The Committee also determines individual performance for the other named executive officers after receiving recommendations from Mr. Blair.
+The Compensation Committee determinations are ratified and approved by the independent members of the Board who are qualified to serve on the Compensation Committee.

-Specific individual goals for Mr. Blair in 2009 included (i) active management of career development of high potential officers within the organization; (ii) providing strategic leadership to the Company's corporate sustainability initiative; (iii) proactive management of sources and uses of capital; (iv) leading a comprehensive review of the Company's strategic plan and portfolio allocation goals; and (v) effective board leadership, including addressing board succession.
+Specific individual goals for Mr. Blair in 2010 included (i) providing strategic leadership to the Company overall; (ii) oversight of overall Company performance and achievements of Business Plan objectives; (iii) providing oversight to the Company's development and construction activities; (iv) proactive management of sources and uses of capital; (v) providing leadership on the corporate sustainability initiative; and (vi) effective board leadership, including addressing board succession.

-Individual goals for Mr. Sargeant in 2009 included (i) focusing on operational efficiencies and process improvement; (ii) enhancing corporate controls and supporting the work of the Internal Audit Group; (iii) continued focus on the quality and timeliness of financial reporting; (iv) proactive sourcing of new debt and equity capital; and (v) successful closing of the Company's second private equity acquisition fund.
+Individual goals for Mr. Sargeant in 2010 included (i) focusing on operational efficiencies and process improvement; (ii) enhancing corporate controls and supporting the work of the Internal Audit Group; (iii) continued focus on the quality and timeliness of financial reporting; and (iv) proactive sourcing of new debt and equity capital.

-Mr. Naughton's individual goals for 2009 included (i) oversight of investment activity, including managing acquisitions, dispositions, and new development starts; (ii) goals relating to the organization, staffing and training of the development, construction, investments, and redevelopment and asset management groups; (iii) providing strategic oversight with respect to certain corporate initiatives; and (iv) focusing on the development of the Company's redevelopment group.
+Mr. Naughton's individual goals for 2010 included (i) oversight of investment activity, including acquisitions, dispositions, and redevelopment; (ii) goals relating to the organization, staffing and training of the operations, investments, and redevelopment and asset management groups; (iii) providing strategic oversight with respect to certain corporate and strategic initiatives; and (iv) focusing on the development of the Company's customer insight and market research groups.

-Mr. Horey's individual goals in 2009 included (i) issues related to management, staffing and training of the Company's Property Operations group; (ii) goals relating to increased efficiencies in onsite and centralized operations activities; (iii) focus on customer service and resident communication, sales experience, and satisfaction; and (iv) sustaining increases in revenue and an emphasis on expense containment.
+Mr. Horey's individual goals in 2010 included (i) issues related to management, staffing and training of the Company's Property Operations group; (ii) goals relating to increased efficiencies in onsite and centralized operations activities; (iii) focus on customer service and resident communication, sales experience, and satisfaction; and (iv) sustaining increases in revenue and an emphasis on expense containment.